GreatSymphonia/pnp-server/README.md

 ---
 ### PnP (Plug and Play)

-[**_PnP_**](/pnp/) also supports **only IOS-XE** devices.
+[**_PnP_**](/pnp/) also supports **IOS-XE and newer IOS** devices.
 PnP uses the Cisco Plug and Play protocol.
 To use PnP you need a DHCP server with option 43 for PnP discovery and this PnP server.
 PnP is the dya0 provisioning method used bei Cisco DNAC and therfore the preferd method.